 Join us, it's fun!

 Parents with babies, toddlers, and Pre-K kiddos are invited to an indoor extravaganza of fun!
-Grown-ups enjoy a cup of coffee and fellowship while the kiddos romp and play in the spacious Boyd Room with indoor playground equipment, toys, tunes, and musical instruments.
+Grown-ups enjoy a cup of coffee and fellowship while the kiddos romp and play in the spacious Boyd Room with a bouncy house,indoor playground equipment, toys, tunes, and musical instruments.
 Healthy snacks for the little ones provided.

 Questions?
 Contact Mary (406) 587-3690